betrayy/slog-discord/README.md

 4. Push to the branch - `git push origin feature/YourFeature`
 5. Open a pull request

-### Feature Requests
+### Feature Requests / Need Help?
-If you would like to request a new feature, then feel free to open a new issue.
+If you would like to request a new feature or need help, then feel free to open a new issue.

 ## Built With
 * [disgo](https://github.com/disgoorg/disgo/tree/master/webhook) - a Go wrapper for the Discord API